You’re not alone.

 Of course, that does not answer the question: “Why do I yawn when I sing?”

-Some indicate a problem, but other times, yawning is actually an indication that you’re doing something right.
+But other times, yawning is actually an indication that you’re doing something right.

 We’ll go over all the possible causes, good and bad, and also cover what you can do to prevent yourself from yawning so much when you are trying to sing.